 A bootstrapped company has $200K in savings, $80K MRR, and currently spends $70K monthly, making it slightly profitable.

 This company has infinite runway and is growing organically.
-If they raise venture capital to accelerate growth, they should calculate how increased burn affects runway and what milestones justify the dilution.
-Calculate potential dilution with a simple dilution model.
+If they raise venture capital to accelerate growth, they should model how increased burn rate affects runway.
+Calculate potential ownership changes with the dilution calculator and model the full cap structure using the cap table calculator before deciding whether the growth acceleration justifies the equity trade-off.

 Focus on MVP and initial traction